 Once these requirements are satisfied and any waiting periods have been completed, the probate court may then accept your request for the estate to use the simplified probate to move forward with property according to the terms of the estate plan.

-Accounting for Oregon real estate in your estate plan is really important
+Accounting for Oregon probate, real estate in your estate plan is really important

-If real estate isn’t properly addressed in your estate, it can mean extra expenses, delays, and difficulties for your heirs and beneficiaries.
+If your estate doesn’t properly address real estate, it can mean extra expenses, delays, and difficulties for your heirs and beneficiaries.
 When you account for your Oregon real property in your will, trust, and/or other estate planning instruments, you can ease and expedite transfer of your real estate under the terms you set out in your estate plan.

 Are you ready to take care of your Oregon estate?
 Contact Megan today and start getting real talk about how to handle your Oregon real estate in your estate plan.